dfusilier/type-director-compass/README.md

 	)
 );
 ```
-For each breakpoint, you'll need to specify a font-size and line-height for both the base size and the max size.
+For each scale, you'll need to specify a font-size and line-height for both the base size and the max size.
 Additional font-sizes and line-heights will be interpolated from these constraints.

-A `media-query` property should also be set for each, exluding the default breakpoint.
-Feel free to name the other breakpoints whatever you like.
+A `media-query` property should also be set for each, exluding the default scale.
+Feel free to name the other scales whatever you like.

+If you need a bit of typographic guidance, [Responsive Typography: The Basics](https://ia.net/know-how/responsive-typography-the-basics "Responsive Typography: The Basics") by Information Architects is an excellent read.

 ### Build the scale